typora/theme.typora.io/_posts/doc/2016-07-16-Write Custom Theme.md

    You could also follow [how to install custom theme][install-theme] to install and use the theme and test it with Typora.

-   To debug CSS in Typora like Safari or Chrome, you could enable debug mode from help menu (macOS) or form preferences panel (macOS/Linux/Windows) and find & click "Inspect Elements" from context menu, which will pop up the [DevTools](https://developer.chrome.com/devtools) like Safari or Chrome browser.
+   To debug CSS in Typora like Safari or Chrome, you could enable debug mode from help menu (macOS) or from preferences panel (macOS/Linux/Windows) and find & click "Inspect Elements" from context menu, which will pop up the [DevTools](https://developer.chrome.com/devtools) like Safari or Chrome browser.
 On Linux/Windows version, you could toggle it from `View` menu or just press `F12`.

-   You could also put the css file you create into toolkit/theme/test.css along with resources like image or font it used.
+   You could also put the css file you created into toolkit/theme/test.css along with resources like image or font it uses.
 And open html files under toolkit/core and toolkit/electron to preview your css.
 Please preview the html files using Safari on Mac or Chrome on Linux/Windows.

 4. If you want to share your theme, just make a fork and make a pull request to [Typora Theme Gallery](https://github.com/typora/typora-theme-gallery).

 ## Basic Rules

-1. File naming rule for theme css: Do not use capitalized letters, and please replace whitespace with `-`, and typora will convert them to readable label in menu item.
-For example, for `my-first-typora-theme.css`, typora will put an menu item "My First Typora Theme" under "Themes" menu.
+1. File naming rule for theme css: Do not use capitalized letters, and please replace whitespace with `-`, and Typora will convert them to readable label in menu item.
+For example, for `my-first-typora-theme.css`, Typora will put an menu item "My First Typora Theme" under "Themes" menu.
 2. Put default font size into `html`, then for elements like `h1` or `p`, use `rem` for their `font-size` property, or else custom font size in preference panel will not work.
 3. Typora is created upon Webkit (on macOS) or Chromium (on Windows/Linux), so please use css properties supported by Chrome or Safari (aka Webkit).
-4. Some modifications of CSS may cause Typora not work as expected, for example, adding `white-space: pre-wrap;` to selector `#write` will make  `\t` cannot be inserted by pressing Tab key, so please overwrite default css styles as less as possible, test it out.
+4. Some modifications of CSS may cause Typora not to work as expected, for example, adding `white-space: pre-wrap;` to selector `#write` will make  `\t` cannot be inserted by pressing Tab key, so please overwrite default css styles as less as possible, test it out.

 ---